defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 ## Projects this applies to

-Since July 2023, new technology infrastructure and digital services in Defence must be Secure by Design.
+Since July 2023, all new technology infrastructure and digital services in Defence need to follow the Secure by Design approach.
 This includes projects delivered by suppliers.

 Examples include: